runtosolve/StructuresKit.jl/docs/InternalForces/InternalForces.md

 ## Nomenclature

-Positive deformations are defined in the figure below.
-Positive moments and torsion follow the left hand rule.
+Positive deformations and twist are defined in the figure below.
+Positive internal moments, bimoment, and torsion follow the right hand rule.

 ![Nomenclature](/figures/beamaxes.png)